Navigation and Content

 Overall, the space economy is booming, with more nations and private investors pouring resources into space-related activities.
 The market for end-to-end satellite logistics continues to evolve, with significant uncertainties alongside promising opportunities.

 The pace of technological advances, regulatory adoption, and cost reductions will likely determine the viability and future landscape of the space economy.
-For now, the exact impact on the logistic industry remains undetermined and full realization of the space economy is still distant.
+For now, the exact impact on the logistics industry remains undetermined and full realization of the space economy is still distant.

 This trend should be PASSIVELY monitored,with developments and use cases on the horizon.